michaelfarrell76/End-To-End-Generative-Dialogue/README.md

 A neural conversational model.

+This code implements multi-layer recurrent neural network encoder-decoder models (RNN, GRU, and LSTM) for training/sampling from conversation dialogue.
+Essentially, the model takes a series of sentences of preceding dialogue and attempts to predict a response sentence.
+All models and their training, evaluation, and sampling are detailed thoroughly in the paper [End-to-End Generative Dialogue](link).

 ## Requirements

 This code is written in Lua, and an installation of [Torch](https://github.com/torch/torch7/) is assumed.
 Training requires a few packages which can easily be installed through [LuaRocks](https://github.com/keplerproject/luarocks) (which comes with a Torch installation).
 Datasets are formatted and loaded using [hdf5](https://en.wikipedia.org/wiki/Hierarchical_Data_Format), which can be installed using this [guide](https://github.com/deepmind/torch-hdf5/blob/master/doc/usage.md).